uptoratlen/gsArchivPDFDownloader/README.md

 In this run type, the max edition number of a year is 12.
 So if ever a 13th edition will come up, I need a fix.
 ```
 Hint: If you create the task, create it as:
-Windows 10 , hidden, run without user logged in , do not store password
+Windows 11 , hidden, run without user logged in , do not store password
 add the absolute path to the python.exe in program field, add the "--latest" as argument and
 set the "start in folder" to the folder the gsArchivPDFDownloader.py is in.
 ```

-#### --coverlatest
-In case you want to repeat the download of a cover on a monthly base after you downloaded all (with the initial function --cover), this is the option for you.
+In case you want to repeat the download of a cover on a monthly base after you downloaded all (with the initial function --cover --full), this is the option for you.
 ```
 python gsArchivPDFDownloader.py --coverlatest
 ```